mars0i/intermittent/README.md

 cultural variant variable.
 Communication takes place by updating an indiv's "new" variable based on the non-new vars in others.
 Then all of the new values are copied to the regular variables in one step.

+This became the master git branch on 7/14/2015.